Personal impact to give your firm competitive advantage – the where and the what

 Where it makes a difference

-Every professional scenario where your team encounter professional contacts needs to be considered – I call these ‘touchpoints’.
+Every professional scenario where your team encounters professional contacts needs to be considered – I call these ‘touchpoints’.

 Some examples include: